UN atomic watchdog: Return to Iran nuclear deal possible

 Under a last-minute deal worked out in a trip to Tehran by Grossi, however, some access was preserved.

-Under that temporary agreement, Iran will no longer share surveillance footage of its nuclear facilities with the IAEA but it has promised to preserve the tapes for three months.
+Under that temporary agreement, Iran will no longer share surveillance footage of its nuclear facilities with the IAEA, but it has promised to preserve the tapes for three months.
 It will then hand them over to the IAEA if it is granted sanctions relief.
 Otherwise, Iran has vowed to erase the tapes, narrowing the window for a diplomatic breakthrough.

 “Admittedly it is limited, but it allows to maintain a record of the basic activities that are taking place,” Grossi said.
 “Granted it is not the same as the whole access that we used to have.”